socketstream/ss-cucumber/README.md

     ss-cucumber init

-You'll want to edit the support/world.js and replace INSERT_URL_HERE with the url at which your Socketstream application loads (i.e. http://localhost:3000).

 You'll notice a socketstream_steps.js file in the step_definitions directory.
 This provides a list of step definitions to use with your application out of the box.
 You can create feature files that use these steps to drive the selenium browser.

 If you haven't got cucumber.js installed already: